Internal

 Complaints Committee (ICC)

-Pharmaceutical Education and Research (NIPER) Kolkata
+National Institute of Pharmaceutical Education and Research (NIPER)

-In accordance with the mandate laid down
+In accordance with the

-all employees and students.
+environment for all employees and students.

 Vision